A generalized statistical model for fits to parton distributions: Consistency checks for the GMM

 We begin by looking at results from the fit in Case-4.
 The uncertainties predicted by both methods are shown in Figs.~\ref{fig:consistent_1:a},~\ref{fig:consistent_1:c},~\ref{fig:consistent_2:a}, and~\ref{fig:consistent_2:c}.
 The figures indicate, as expected, that the central value of the fit for both the GMM and the LS methods are in good agreement.
 In Fig.~\ref{fig:consistent_1:b} and Fig.~\ref{fig:consistent_1:c}, we see that the ellipses from the covariance matrix estimated using both the GMM and the LS methods overlap and are identical.
 On the other hand, for Case-5, we notice in Fig.~\ref{fig:consistent_1:b} and Fig.~\ref{fig:consistent_1:d}, that the covariance predicted by the GMM method $\text{cov}_{\text{GMM}}$ is marginally larger than the covariance given by the LS method $\text{cov}_{\chi^2}$.
 Fig.~\ref{fig:consistent_1:d} shows that the covariance of individual base Gaussian distributions of the GMM $\text{cov}_{\text{GMM},i}$, which is larger than that obtained by the LS method $\text{cov}_{\chi^2}$, and that the optimal values of parameters $\hat{\theta}_i$ for both base Gaussian distributions of the GMM differ by a small amount.
 The overestimation of uncertainty is a result of overfitting in GMM, where the GMM ends up learning statistical fluctuations rather than real tension between data sets.

 The GMM method looks for tension and tries to categorize data into two or more different Gaussians.
-In general, for the GMM, overfitting gives rise to larger uncertainties and in that sense the GMM always provides a conservative estimate of the uncertainty.\footnote{This is in contrast to overfitting by increasing the number of fit parameters in a LS fit, where overfitting may lead to a reduction in $\chi^2/N_{\text{pt}} < 1 $.
-In this sense, the GMM method provides conservative estimates of the uncertainty.} However, one would like to provide a precise PDF which is essential for the physics goals of the community.
+In general, for the GMM, overfitting gives rise to larger uncertainties and in that sense the GMM always provides a conservative estimate of the uncertainty.
+However, one would like to provide a precise PDF which is essential for the physics goals of the community.
 In order to determine if there is overfitting in the GMM, we describe certain information criteria in the next section that can be used to determine the optimal number of Gaussians, {\it i.e.,} the value of $K$.
 The result of Case-5 suggest that applying the GMM to a consistent data set will lead to larger uncertainties, which although conservative, should also be avoided.